 File your application for sickness allowance on account of an infectious disease within two months of the date from which you wish to receive it.

 Foreign decision on quarantine, isolation or absence from work

 Persons who are covered under the Finnish social security system and who have been ordered into isolation or quarantine in an EU or EEA country or in Switzerland may be entitled to infectious disease allowance.
-In such cases, a certificate from a physician authorised to issue an isolation or quarantine order in the relevant country must be enclosed with the application.
+In such cases, a certificate from a physician or other authority authorised to issue an isolation or quarantine order in the relevant country must be enclosed with the application.